jwinkels/ais/README.md

 ![demo](demo.gif)

 ## Requirements
-- You must perform an ApexIntelliSense->activate (to establish a Database Connection)
+- You must activate the extension (Ctr+Shift+P -> ApexIntelliSense: Activate)
-- You must connect to the Development Environment
+- You must connect to the Development Environment at least one time to build the cache
 - You must download and install the OracleInstantClient
 - You must configure the Plugin under Settings->ApexIntelliSense